ideag/content-cards/readme.txt

 = Skins =

 Content Cards come with two default skins - `Default` and `Default Dark` - created by Stanislav Khromov.
-These skins are designed to provide minimal structural styling and blend in nicely with active theme by inheriting fonts, colors, etc.
+These skins are designed to provide minimal structural styling and blend in nicely with active theme by inheriting the font from the theme.

 All skin template files can be found in `content-cards/skins/*` directory and they can be overwritten by providing the same template in active theme.
 For example, if you want to overwrite Content Cards stylesheet, You should add `content-cards.css` to Your theme directory.